vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of Devi employed in the twelve months; performer covers himself with mud from different places in 12 months; the naivedya is different (including flesh of deer and goat on Āśy.
 8); HV I. 856-862; KR 238-244 (both quote Devi

-purāṇa ); same in KKV 225-233 ( but called Durgāstami).
+purāṇa ); same in KKV 225-233 ( but called Durgāṣṭami).
 Durgūstami--Vide the preceding entry.
 Durgotsava—Vide above pp. 154–187 and TT 64–103.
 Dūrtū-8th of Bh. śu. is so called; NA 61, SM 56-57.
 Dūrvāganapativrata-(1) on 4th of Sr. or K. śu. for two years or

-three; worship of Ganesa image with red flowers and with
+three; worship of Gaṇeśa image with red flowers and with

 List of vratas